 I do not use galvanized steel garden boxes.
 This is popular on the web, but the ones I test contain lead, Pb, the metal.
 These are Youtubers, not PhDs recommending this.
 Do your own tests on galvanized steel garden boxes and lead.

 Better is, if you are low in resources, you can get logs from the woods or scrap wood at a discount at the home improvement stores.
 I use cedar or cheap untreated wood and coat it with oil.
 I think treated wood is safe these days, but I still prefer cedar or free or cheap alternatives.
 Some people use air crete and alternative materials.
+If you want an out-of-the-box solution, maybe polycarb corrugated panels, but I still prefer natural like wood and stone.
 It does not have to be picture-perfect.
 Good enough is good enough.
 Use the local resources at hand.
 I know a person who made a greenhouse from collected free glass.

 I pile organic matter on top of the existing garden box.
 I might grow a cover crop and then not even cut it, just place compost on top.
 The cover will decompose under it by the time the roots reach the green matter.
 The idea is not to till the soil and disturb the soil as little as possible.
 The good news is less work is more.